 • Tier 5: Specialty drugs

 • Initial Coverage Phase: After satisfying your deductible, you’ll pay the assigned co-pay or coinsurance for your prescriptions.
 You will receive an EOB statement showing the prescriptions you ordered, their assigned retail value, what you paid and what the plan paid.
 For example, if you are taking a drug the plan says is worth $100 but you were charged a $5 copay then the plan would consider they contributed the difference between your copay and the retail value they’d assigned to the drug.
 In this example, $95.
 Your $5 + their $95 is added together each month.
-This formula applies to each of the prescriptions you take.
-If at any time in 2024, what you pay in copays or coinsurance plus what the plan contributes equals $5030, you enter the next phase, the Coverage Gap or Donut Hole.
+This formula applies to each of the prescriptions you take that are listed on the plan’s formulary (list of covered drugs).
+If at any time in 2024, what you pay in copays or coinsurance plus what the plan contributes equals $2000, you enter the final phase, Catastrophic

 • Catastrophic Phase: If you enter this final phase, you will no longer be charged copays or coinsurance for your prescriptions.
-Your costs at this point will be $0 until the end of the calendar year.
+Your costs at this point will be $0 until the end of the calendar year as long as the prescriptions you take are on your plan’s formulary (list of covered drugs)